Do You Need A Head & Brain Injury Lawyer in Ohio?

 Answers To Common Questions About Traumatic Brain Injuries

 If you or someone you love has suffered a traumatic brain injury due to another person’s negligence, you likely have numerous questions about the injury itself and your legal options.
 Below, we’ve included answers to some of the more common TBI questions we receive for your review.
-Then, feel free to contact us for answers to your own questions.
+Then, feel free to contact a brain injury lawyer at our firm for answers to your own questions.

 What are common causes of brain injury that result in litigation?